 Finally, performing in a recital can bring a lot of benefits to your child and provide a great opportunity to listen to live music and meet other students on a similar learning journey.

 Don’t miss the opportunity to boost your child’s performance, confidence, and recognition!
-Enroll them in E-Music School and Events and give them the chance to perform in our next recital.
+Enroll them in E-Music School and give them the chance to perform in our next recital.

 Book a trial lesson today and let’s start this musical journey together.